 It is also unique in the way it builds up a ‘map’ of grasps in a pile of objects, which continually updates as the robot moves.
 This real-time mapping predicts the quality and pose of grasps at every pixel in a depth image, all at a speed fast enough for closed-loop control at up to 30Hz.

-“The beauty of our active perception approach is that it’s smarter and at least ten times faster than static, single viewpoint grasp detection methods,” Doug said.
+“The beauty of our active perception approach is that it’s smarter and faster than static, single viewpoint grasp detection methods thanks to our GG-CNN which is 10 times faster than other systems,” Doug said.

 “We strip out lost time by making the act of reaching towards an object a meaningful part of the grasping pipeline rather than just a mechanical necessity.